mhpi/hydroDL/README.md

 If you find our code to be useful, please cite the following papers:

 Feng, DP, K. Fang and CP.
-Shen, [Enhancing streamflow forecast and extracting insights using continental-scale long-short term memory networks with data integration], Water Resources Reserach, (2020, Accepted) preprint: https://arxiv.org/abs/1912.08949
+Shen, [Enhancing streamflow forecast and extracting insights using continental-scale long-short term memory networks with data integration], Water Resources Reserach (2020), https://doi.org/10.1029/2019WR026793

-K. Fang, CP.
+Fang, K., CP.
 Shen, D. Kifer and X. Yang, [Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network], Geophysical Research Letters, doi: 10.1002/2017GL075619, preprint accessible at: arXiv:1707.06611 (2017) https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL075619

 Shen, CP., [A trans-disciplinary review of deep learning research and its relevance for water resources scientists], Water Resources Research.
 54(11), 8558-8593, doi: 10.1029/2018WR022643 (2018) https://doi.org/10.1029/2018WR022643